Singapore Polytechnic: Singapore Polytechnic Outstanding Talent (SPOT) Programme

 SPOT is a talent development and enrichment programme.
 All recipients of the SP Scholarship will automatically be placed under this programme.
-Other eligible students will be invited to join SPOT based on their academic results or lecturers' recommendation.
+Other eligible students will be invited to join SPOT based on their academic results or lecturers' recommendations.

-Admission
+EDGE Scholars Programme

+The EDGE Programme is a by-invitation-only programme providing learning activities and development opportunities for SP's brightest students.
+At EDGE, they believe that students can be guided to achieve their fullest potential.